sajjjadayobi/FaceLib/README.md

   - improve performance
   - how can you train it with new data?
   - add some new features
+    - download weight files into codes
+    - create pip package
+    - some example in jupyter notebooks

 ## Installation
 - Clone and install with this command: